-Award winning Auswalk with its decades of expertise is an excellent way to explore the Tasmanian wilderness.
-Having two knowledgeable guides means they can offer you a choice of easier and harder pack free walk options each day.
-At the end of each day you'll enjoy a hot shower, good food and wine in the company of like minded friends in one of their hand picked comfortable accommodations.
+Award-winning Auswalk with its decades of expertise is an excellent way to explore the Tasmanian wilderness.
+Having two knowledgeable guides means they can offer a choice of easier and harder pack free walk options each day.
+At the end of each day, guests can enjoy a hot shower, good food and wine in the company of like-minded friends in one of their hand-picked comfortable accommodation options.

 If your passion is about authentic exploration, about unplugging and re-connection, to have a deeper experience of a destination, so that in the end you perhaps triumphed, had some fun and ultimately the experience has left you feeling better than you did before you started; then you have come to the right place.

 Please select a tour service below to find out more information:

 - Bay of Fires, Freycinet, Wineglass Bay & Three Capes - Group-Guided